 - if the University purchases an IT service there should be a data processing agreement with the supplier,

 - authorisation to use the IT system should be assigned correctly, and

 - those who use the IT system should receive information on how to use the system correctly.

 All IT systems within Lund University are to be used in accordance with the University’s system administration model.
 If you follow the model, it means that you will also conduct a review of whether or not the IT system meets the requirements of the data protection legislation.
 The Strategic Development Office is responsible for the system administration model.
 For further information, contact Karl Ageberg karl [dot] ageberg [at] rektor [dot] lu [dot] se

 What information do I need to provide to data subjects?

-The GDPR regulates the information you need to provide to data subjects.
+The General Data Protection Regulation (GDPR) regulates the information you need to provide to data subjects.
 As a general rule, it is not your responsibility as system manager, to inform data subjects, but there are exceptions.

 dataskyddsombud [at] lu [dot] se